 For information about recreation areas at Mount St. Helens, please see the monument website at fs.usda.gov/mountsthelens.

-This short accessible trail leads you from the Sunset Falls parking lot to Sunset Falls Viewpoint.
+This short accessible trail leads you from the Sunset Falls parking lot at Sunset Falls Campground and Day Use area to Sunset Falls Viewpoint.
 The falls are accessible year-round and make a popular place to cool off on hot summer days.
 No fishing is allowed.

 This wooded area along the Adams Fork of the Cispus River makes a great campground location.
 The campground contains historic basket trees used by the Upper Cowlitz Tribe and has interpretive signage.
 The campground is located near the Off Highway Vehicle trails of Blue Lake Ridge and the Valley Trail and is frequented by motorized users